jonathan081/achoo/README.md

 Josefine Tijssen, Andrew Cervantes, Jonathan Vithoontien

 # Engineering Notebook

+## Week 2 10/9/2020
+### Accomplishments:
+-

+### Failures:
+- We realized that making project around Tufts infrastructure wasn't viable due.
+- Didn't set up AWS stack because shifted project focus to strictly mobile.
+  - We will have to determine if AWS will be necessary for this

+### Challenges:

+### Goals for Next Week:
+- Redesign user experience of JumboScan
+- Learn Android exposure API

+### Key Decisions to be Made:
+-

 ## Week 1 10/2/2020
 ### Accomplishments:
 - Establish our high-level project architecture